 If you are retired (assuming, again, that you have followed my advice), you have significant cash and bonds in your portfolio to weather even a significant and prolonged downturn.
 You are familiar with a reasonable sustainable portfolio withdrawal rate and you are sticking to it.
 If possible, you are making reasonably easy adjustments to your lifestyle (ie, postponing that trip to Europe).
 Wonderful, that's exactly what you should do, all you can do, and all you need to do.
 If you are not yet retired, you are not selling stocks.
 If you are many years from retirement, you are probably buying stocks, perhaps in significant periodic dollar amounts.
 Congratulations, you are now buying stocks on the cheap.
 If you are 20 or more years away from retirement, a significant market downturn like this one is a gift.

 One last thing: I am available to speak with you about your investments and your financial plan, particularly during times like these.
 This is my job and it's what I signed up for so please take me up on it.
-Call me or set a time on my calendar any time.
+Call me or reserve at time on my calendar any time.

-*I have sent out a version of this article many times; the bulk of the content has remained the same over my 27 year career.
-Whenever you see Covid-19, feel free to substitute other historical financial crises such as the great recession, 9/11, SARS, H1N1, Ebola, JFK assassination, arab oil embargo, y2k, gulf wars, long-term capital management collapse, tech bust, etc.
+*I have sent out a version of this article many times; the bulk of the content has remained the same over my 30 year career.
+Whenever you see Covid-19, feel free to substitute other historical financial crises such as Russian invasion of Ukraine, inflationary Fed interest rate hikes, the great recession, 9/11, SARS, H1N1, Ebola, JFK assassination, arab oil embargo, y2k, gulf wars, long-term capital management collapse, tech bust, etc.